 Contact the Elderly’s monthly Sunday afternoon tea parties are a lifeline of friendship for lonely people over 75.
 Each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.
 They bring people of all ages together, develop fulfilling friendships and support networks, and give everyone involved something to look forward to each month.
-In Mendip the service currently runs in Frome, Glastonbury,Shepton Mallet and Wells with plans for Street.
+In Mendip the service currently runs in Frome, Glastonbury,Shepton Mallet, Wells and Rode.

 If you know or work with the older person you are referring, you can make a full referral via our online form.
 Once we have received the referral we will then be in touch with the older person directly.
 Please ensure you have the older person’s permission to refer them as well as letting them know Contact the Elderly will be in touch with them.
 See link below if you would like to refer someone or to go to a tea party.

 Please contact to find out more or if you are interested in volunteering.